TITLE 56: LABOR AND EMPLOYMENT

 1) The cord shall be designed and tested to perform within prescribed limits of stretch and load as stated in this Section.

-2) The cord shall be made from natural or synthetic rubber or blends thereof that may be of various dimensions.
+2) The cord shall be made from natural or synthetic rubber or blends of natural and synthetic rubber that may be of various dimensions.

 3) The materials used in the construction of the cord shall be such that the stretched length is consistent each time the same loading is applied.